Fontana dei Quattro Fiumi: Design

 Bernini's design was influenced by the design of the Monument of the Four Moors (Monumento dei Quattro mori) and it may have also been influenced by a fountain in Marino, Lazio which was constructed to commemorate the defeat of the Ottomans at Lepanto in 1571.
-This fountain was the inspiration to Francesco Robba (1698–1757) for the Robba fountain, which stands (since 2006 as a replica) at Town Square in Ljubljana, the capital of Slovenia.
+This fountain served as an inspiration for Francesco Robba's (1698–1757) Robba fountain, which stands at Town Square in Ljubljana, the capital of Slovenia.
 It is one of the city's most recognisable symbols.

 The dynamic fusion of architecture and sculpture made this fountain revolutionary when compared to prior Roman projects, such as the stilted designs Acqua Felice and Paola by Domenico Fontana in Piazza San Bernardo (1585–87) or the customary embellished geometric floral-shaped basin below a jet of water such as the Fontanina in Piazza Campitelli (1589) by Giacomo della Porta.
 According to Simon Schama, "At that time it was surely the greatest water spectacle in any urban space in Europe."